MA Sociology

 Domestic Applicants

 All Master’s applicants should apply for this federal scholarship if they meet the eligibility requirements.
 Please choose McMaster as one of your three choices for university.
-Students receiving this award must complete either the major research paper option or thesis option.
-Value: $17,500 one academic year; non-renewable.
+Students receiving this award must complete either the major research paper option or thesis option as original research is a requirement of the award.
+Value: $27,000 one academic year; non-renewable.

 All applicants for the CGSM scholarship above will also be considered for the Ontario Graduate Scholarship and Ontario Graduate Fellowship.
-Value $15,000 one academic year.
+Value OGS: $15,000 one academic year.
+OGF: $12,000 one academic year.

 McMaster Sociology has established the Daniel G. Hill Scholarship to support the graduate education of Black students.
 Please indicate your eligibility on your application.